prog4321/best_route_qlearner/README.md

 format:

 <b>1.
 Nodes</b><br>
-Node ID, Node Name
+Node ID, Node Name<br>
 Essentially the Station Code and Station Name

 <b>2.
 Routes</b><br>
-Start Node ID, End Node ID, Cost
+Start Node ID, End Node ID, Cost<br>
-I.e. the start Station Code, the end Station Code, and the travelling/waiting time between the 2 stations.
+I.e. the start Station Code, the end Station Code, and the travelling/waiting time (cost) between the 2 stations.
 NB: the program assumes the time taken to go from Station A to Station B will be the same as the time taken to go from Station B to Station A.